seventhsu/col-de-turini/README.md

 col-de-turini forever changes Pyramid solitaire by analysing the starting state of the game, building a tree of all possible places where move decisions could cause divergences in game traces, and calculating which path(s) win the game and net the best score.

 col-de-turini is written entirely from scratch in C++.
+Give it a pyramid of cards and a stock (first card being the top card) in a text file and run main.cpp.